taoshen99/MUBDsyn/README.md

 ```

 ### Build the unbiased decoy set (UDS 3.0)
 The file with the directory of `output/ligand_$idx/results/scaffold_memory.csv` contains the potential decoy set specific for the `ligand_$idx`.
 The potential decoy set is refined by SMILES curation and structural clustering (script: `curating_clustering.py`).
 Then the unbiased decoys for each ligand were annotated with the properties and merged  (script: `merge_decoys.py`) to consitute the whole data set (`Final_decoys.csv`).
-We provide `build_uds.sh` to automatically runs the above mentioned scripts.
+We provide `build_uds.sh` to automatically run the above mentioned scripts.
 ```bash
 $ chmod +x ./build_uds.sh
 $ conda activate MUBD3.0